Overview

 - MPIC has also been deployed at Google Trust Services (the CA responsible for signing certificates for Google services including google.com itself) and is implemented by CloudFlare.

-- The CA/Browser Forum (which governs all WebPKI certificate issuance) unanimously voted that (per Ballot SC-067) MPIC will be mandated for the issuance of all publicly-trusted server certificates on March, 15 2025.
+- The CA/Browser Forum (which governs all web PKI certificate issuance) unanimously voted in favor Ballot SC-067.
+As a result, since March 15, 2025, MPIC is mandated for the issuance of all publicly-trusted server certificates.

 One aspect of MPIC I am particularly proud of is that Princeton University has given MPIC to the public domain.
 This supports MPIC's continued adoption and maximizes its potential to improve Internet security.